bainer125/scoreboard/CHECKLIST.md

 Almost entirety of current scoreboardmain.cpp is for hockey scorekeeping

+## Separate Text and Graphics

+Create QLabels in the same hierarchy as the SVG and render specific portions in those labels.
+This will allow for separation of the text which will decrease CPU usage.

+The 'style' attribute from the SVG can go directly into 'stylesheet' in Qt and create the same format, so just parse and transfer.

+Perhaps add an option in settings to choose this rendering option over directly rendering the SVG on every update; SVG Tiny doesn't support animations but whatever renderer that is moved to might, so that option needs to be available for those whose machines can handle the extra power required.

 ## SVG Parsing and Updating

 Implemented very rudimentary solution right now in updatesvg.cpp; need recursive